Friday, September 11, 2020

 I watched the planes fly into the Twin Towers on Sept.
 11, 2001, from my futon in a tiny apartment in Seattle.

 Only this time I fell past the floor into a new horror.
-Because while my mother's death had dissolved just my family and sense of security forever, the attack on 9/11 did that for the whole country.
+Because while my mother’s death had dissolved just my family and sense of safety forever, the attack on 9/11 did that for the whole country.

 One family could recover from a loss.
 Cars crashed all the time.
+But planes crashing into skyscrapers?
+How could anyone, anywhere, ever feel safe again?

 No comments: